Morphological evolution of a semiconductor surface driven by irradiation-induced anisotropic plastic flow: Asymptotic approximations

 where $D_c$ is some critical threshold beyond which amorphization proceeds.
-We will solve for $g_0$ and $\tilde{g}_1$.
-For our purposes, we first establish $D_c$ by computing the first and second central moments, $M_1$ and $M_2$, of the linearized deposition field.
+Hence, we asymptotically approximate the level curve where the instantaneous ion dose is $D_c$.
+We first establish $D_c$ by computing the first and second central moments, $M_1$ and $M_2$, of the linearized deposition field.
 By definition,

 and we adopt the notation